wangxizhe2017/changes_for_mm/README.md

 Purpose: We can set multi-scale image input in config files.

-Comment off lines in mmdet.datasets.pipelines:
+Comment off the lines in mmdet.datasets.pipelines:

 test_time_aug.py